-- 1. Loosen two clamp bolts (A).

-- 2. Loosen jam nut (B).

-- Turn adjuster nut (C) to set draper tension.
+- 1. Loosen two clamp bolts (A) on the left side. - 2.
+Loosen jam nut (B). - 3.
+Turn adjuster nut (C) to set draper tension.
 Proper tension is achieved when the draper lines up with indicator notch (D).

 Do NOT tighten draper above the indicator notch (D).
 Drapers only need to be tight enough to prevent slippage.

 Overtightening drapers may result in the following:

-- Joining bolts pulling out of draper
+- · Joining bolts pulling out of draper

 - · Damage to the rollers or bearings

-- Twisting and wrinkling of drapers
+- · Twisting and wrinkling of drapers

 - 4. Tighten clamp bolts (A) and jam nut (B).

 - 5. Note the position of indicator (E) and set the right side to the same position.

-Figure 6.129: Left Side Rear Deck
+Figure 6.130: Left Side Rear Deck